 By the end of this article, you’re going to learn how to choose paint scraper depend on:

 When it comes to choosing a paint scraper, there are plenty of options to choose from.
 However, some are better than others.

-After putting dozens of paint scrapers to the test, we’ve pinpointed 10 of the best paint scrapers on the market today.
-Keep reading to learn all about paint scrapers and the best ones for your project needs.
+After putting dozens of paint scrapers to the test, we’ve pinpointed 10 of the top paint scrapers on the market today.
+Keep reading to learn all about paint scrapers for your project needs.

 Best Paint Scraper of 2018

 |Bahco 665 Premium (Editor's Choice)||1 – 2.5||Carbide||wood||effective result|

 |Porter Cable Multi Surface Tool Kit (Editor's Choice)||6||Sanding sleeve||metal, wood, cement||different roller sleeves|

 |Purdy Surface Prep Tool||2.5||Carbide||wood||comfortable handle|

 |Titan Tools Mini Razor||1||Titan replacement blades||ceramic, glass||super sharp|